usc-ctin583/usc-ctin583.github.io/docs/Projects/project1.md

 ## 👾 The Game
-Select a cause, set of values, or mission you care about.
-Through a 3D Unity URP game, advocate for that community through storytelling.
-Can you use your game to challenge beliefs, find purpose, uplift others, and spread compassion?
-In what form will that take?
+Games have the power to reach, engage, and educate the public.
+No matter where we end up in life, sharing our knowledge, having and finding purpose, and inspiring others through our works are important in building a more equitable and sustainable world.
+Select a cause, set of values, or mission you care about and come up with an idea for a game that achieves meaningful social change.
+Pick something that matters to you and promote the cause and ideas through your game.
+Advocacy can take many forms such as storytelling, gameplay, and narrative mechanics that inspire players to take action.
+I challenge you to use your skills and creativity to create a short, fun, and complete game that challenges beliefs, investigates one’s purpose, uplifts others, and spreads compassion.

 **Some potential topics:**